Australia is a popular choice when people from places like Hong Kong, Singapore and China look for properties overseas.

 Capital gains tax

-But many Asians, especially Chinese people from the middle class, have started to appreciate smaller cities, as the primary reasons of foreign education for their children are:
+Besides, many Asians have started to appreciate smaller cities as the primary reasons for foreign education for their children are:

 - That they become fluent in English

 - They get internationalized and “used” to foreign cultures and people